cscorley/dissertation/chapters/3_method/1_approach.md

 \ref{fig:changeset-triage}.
 Following @Matter-etal_2009, each developer will
 have their own document, or profile, consisting of each changeset they have committed to the source code repository.
-That is, the snapshot in this case is a corpus of developer documents that consists of only words a particular developer has changed.
+That is, the snapshot in this case is a corpus of developer documents that consists of all lines a particular developer has changed.
 As with our FLT, this ensures that each developer profile indexed is a subset of the modeled corpus.